DigitalPublishingToolkit/TOD18-Geoblocking/md/09MeesePodkalickaGeoblockingandSport.md

-and satellite sports television channels was’ a practice undertaken in many countries, ‘but these activities … had a relatively minor effect upon profitability in the media market’.[^06MeesePodkalickaGeoblockingandSport_6] Unsurprisingly, the Internet has intensified opportunities for circumvention practices, and here we outline some of the most common methods.
-However, we leave a discussion around one of the most novel methods, the use of the live streaming app Periscope, to Adam Rugg and Ben Burroughs in Chapter X.
+and satellite sports television channels was’ a practice undertaken in many countries, ‘but these activities … had a relatively minor effect upon profitability in the media market’.[^06MeesePodkalickaGeoblockingandSport_6] Unsurprisingly, the internet has intensified opportunities for circumvention practices, and here we outline some of the most common methods.
+However, we leave a discussion around one of the most novel methods, the use of the live streaming app Periscope, to Adam Rugg and Ben Burroughs in the previous chapter.

-####Unauthorized live-streaming websites####
+###Unauthorized live-streaming websites###

 One prominent practice is the live streaming of sporting content on websites such as *Wiziwig* or *ATDHE*, which offer free unauthorized